 Please change the Sort Order option as per your requirement.
 For this example, it will sort the data by First Name in the Ascending order first.
 And then, it sorts the Data by the Last Name in descending order.

-From the above screenshot, you can see the final SQL Query generated by the SSIS Query builder.
+From the above screenshot, you can see the final Query generated by the SSIS Query builder.
 Let us see whether the built query is executing perfectly or not by clicking the execute button on the top.

 You can see the result.
-Click ok button to finish designing the SQL Query using the Query builder tool
+Click ok button to finish designing the Query using the Query builder tool